plottsguitar/ELK-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 97.92.94.206
+Access to this machine is only allowed from the following IP addresses: Localhost (public IP address)

 Machines within the network can only be accessed by 10.0.0.4 (this is the private IP address of Jump-Box-Provisioner).